XiangMang/My-Obsidian/03 PAT甲级/02 第二章 高精度/03 1023 Have Fun with Numbers.md

 #高精度 #vector

-Notice that the number 123456789 is a 9-digit number consisting exactly the numbers from 1 to 9, with no duplication.
-Double it we will obtain 246913578, which happens to be another 9-digit number consisting exactly the numbers from 1 to 9, only in a different permutation.
+Notice that the number 123456789 is a 9-digit number consisting exactly[^1] the numbers from 1 to 9, with no duplication[^2].
+Double it we will obtain[^3] 246913578, which happens to be another 9-digit number consisting exactly the numbers from 1 to 9, only in a different permutation[^4].
 Check to see the result if we double it again!

-Now you are suppose to check if there are more numbers with this property.
-That is, double a given number with *k* digits, you are to tell if the resulting number consists of only a permutation of the digits in the original number.
+Now you are suppose to check if there are more numbers with this property[^5].
+That is, double a given number with *k* digits, you are to tell[^6] if the resulting number consists of only a permutation of the digits in the original number.

 ### Input Specification: